luptior/luptior/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=luptior.luptior)
 [![Instagram: ganxu](https://img.shields.io/badge/-aspartame_xu-white?style=flat-square&logo=Instagram&logoColor=purple&link=https://www.instagram.com/aspartame_xu/)](https://www.instagram.com/aspartame_xu/)

-I'll graduate as Master of Science in Computer Science in May 2021.
-I'm actively looking for Software Developer/Software Engineer postions.
+I'll graduate as Master of Science in Computer Science in May 2021 and am actively looking for full-time Software Developer/Software Engineer postions.
+Also searching for co-op and internship in spring and summer 2021 if graduate in Dec 2021.
 I was a Ph.D. student in the Department of Computer Science and Engineering at Washington University.

 ![Image](https://github.com/luptior/luptior/blob/master/pic.png)
 <!--